MostafaKhalifal/Snake-Game/README.md

 ## Overview

-This is a simple Snake game implemented in Unity using C#.
-The game features a snake that grows longer as it consumes food while avoiding collisions with walls and itself.
+This is a simple Snake game made in Unity with C#.
+The snake in the game grows longer as it consumes food, avoiding collisions with obstacles and itself.

 ## Features